LoanPeople logo

 LoanPeople is a mortgage lending company focused on residential home loans for purchase and refinance transactions.
 The company operates in 19 states including Texas, Colorado, Florida, Georgia, and others, with a stated emphasis on keeping operations in-house rather than outsourcing to third parties.
 The business model centers on direct loan origination with internal processing, underwriting, closing, and funding teams.

 Recent recognition includes Top Workplace awards from Scotsman Guide for 2024, 2025, and 2026, suggesting industry reputation and employee satisfaction metrics.
 The company offers home purchase loans and refinance mortgages through named loan officers including Mark Wilkerson, Trudy Savage, Jori, Debbie Brown, Amanda Stewart, and others.
-Marketing materials emphasize three core value propositions: competitive rates, on-time closings, and award-winning service.
+Marketing materials emphasize three core profile contexts: rate claims to verify, on-time closings, and award-winning service.

 Multiple reviews praise specific loan officers by name and detail their problem-solving on state-to-state moves, complicated circumstances, and time-sensitive purchases.
 The company sponsors community events (2026 Reverb Gala, LASA Archery Team) and identifies top producers publicly on social media.
 However, the company only operates in 19 states (not nationwide), limiting accessibility.